justingrayston/basic-keyboard-event-polyfill/README.md

 Function originally taken from https://github.com/ariya/phantomjs/issues/11289
 @runarberg (which was taken from [DOM-Keyboard-Event-Level-3-polyfill](https://github.com/termi/DOM-Keyboard-Event-Level-3-polyfill/blob/0.4/DOMEventsLevel3.shim.js) and modified slightly.
-I don't actually need the full polyfill hence a this light weight JS that can be loaded via NPM outside of the tslint and typechecking.
+I don't actually need the full polyfill hence  this light weight JS that can be loaded via NPM outside of the tslint and typechecking.

 Install for dev via: